-Born in Lvov, Poland, Emanuel Ax moved to Canada with his family as a young boy.
-He studied at the Juilliard School and Columbia University, capturing public attention in 1974 when he won the first Arthur Rubinstein International Piano Competition in Tel Aviv.
-In 1975, he won the Michaels Award of Young Concert Artists, followed four years later by the Avery Fisher Prize.
-He made his SFS debut in 1979 and appeared here most recently in 2019.
+Born to Polish parents in what is today Lviv, Ukraine, Emanuel Ax moved to Winnipeg, Canada, with his family when he was a young boy.
+He made his New York debut in the Young Concert Artists Series, and in 1974 won the first Arthur Rubinstein International Piano Competition in Tel Aviv.
+In 1975 he won the Michaels Award of Young Concert Artists, followed four years later by the Avery Fisher Prize.
+He made his San Francisco Symphony debut in February 1979.

-Mr. Ax has been a Sony Classical exclusive recording artist since 1987.
-He received Grammy awards for the second and third volumes of his cycle of Haydn’s piano sonatas.
-He also made a series of Grammy-winning recordings with Yo-Yo Ma of the Beethoven and Brahms sonatas for cello and piano.
-In the 2004–05 season Mr. Ax contributed to an International Emmy award-winning BBC documentary commemorating the Holocaust that aired on the 60th anniversary of the liberation of Auschwitz.
-In 2013, his recording Variations received an ECHO Klassik Award for Solo Recording of the Year.
-With Michael Tilson Thomas and the San Francisco Symphony, he has recorded discs of Beethoven's Piano Concertos Nos.
-3 and 4 for SFS Media.
+Mr. Ax has been a Sony Classical exclusive recording artist since 1987, and received Grammy Awards for his second and third volumes of Haydn piano sonatas.
+He has also made a series of Grammy-winning recordings with Yo-Yo Ma of the Beethoven and Brahms cello sonatas, and contributed to an Emmy Award-winning BBC documentary commemorating the Holocaust.
+In 2013, he received an Echo Klassik Award.

-Mr. Ax resides in New York City with his wife, pianist Yoko Nozaki.
-He is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Skidmore College, Yale University, and Columbia University.
+Mr. Ax is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Skidmore College, New England Conservatory, Yale University, and Columbia University.